 Witnessing the Consequences of Stroke Firsthand

-It was in this Stroke Rehab that I came to recognize the perils of stroke and how it changes life in a moment: how mortal we are, how fragile is life and how it can all change in an instant.
+It was in the Stroke Rehabilitation Ward that I came to recognize the perils of stroke, the after-effects: how mortal we are, how fragile is life, and how it can all change in an instant.

 Imagine the shock in realizing that a stroke has changed your life forever.
 You cannot walk.
 You may be paralyzed.
-You struggle with cognitive issues such as memory.
+You struggle with cognitive issues.
 You lose your voice.
 Options you once took for granted, are gone…some forever.

 Stroke is No Respecter of Age

-We hear about the hazards of stroke but until you are up close and witnessing the consequences, I believe most people have no idea how serious and life altering it can be.
-After my discharge from hospital and in follow up with the head neurologist I was told that one in ten people admitted to this neuro centre do not survive.
+We hear about the hazards of stroke but until you are up close and witnessing the consequences, I believe most people have no idea how serious and life-altering it can be.
+After my discharge from hospital and in follow-up with the head neurologist I was told that one in ten people admitted to this neuro center do not survive.

 Age is no barrier to having a stroke.
-One in 7 strokes involve adolescents and young adults age 15-49, high blood pressure and diabetes being contributing factors.
+One in 7 strokes involves adolescents and young adults age 15-49, high blood pressure and diabetes being contributing factors.

 How Common is Stroke?

-10% of adults aged 65+ have experienced stroke.
+10% of adults aged 65+ have experienced a stroke.

 ontariostrokenetwork.ca cites these stats: